JNRowe/jnrowe.github.io/articles/tips/Bugzilla_real_names.rst

 last seen date of every address we pass through it.
-This allows our Bugzilla filter to work without us having to generate our own email-to-name list assuming we receive mail from the bug commenter either personally or on a list, at the cost of increased(albeit still neglible) processing time.
+This allows our Bugzilla filter to work without us having to generate our own email-to-name list assuming we receive mail from the bug commenter either personally or on a list, at the cost of increased(albeit still negligible) processing time.
 I use maildrop_ to filter my mail and to tell the ``maildrop`` :abbr:`MDA (Mail Delivery Agent)` to update the ``lbdb`` database we add a simple rule to our ``~/.mailfilter``: